2amigos/yii2-usuario/docs/installation/migration-guide-from-dektrium-tools.md

 ```

 The first command will mark the migration as applied, the second will apply missing migrations.
-The second command is optiona as a simple ```./yii migrate/up``` would apply all missing migrations anyway.
+The second command is optional as a simple ```./yii migrate/up``` would apply all missing migrations anyway.

 ## Rbac migrations